-- The table above excludes Mr. Womack as all of his outstanding awards were cancelled in connection with his departure from the Company. - (1) The option exercise price has been reduced by \$4.30, the amount of the special cash dividend paid on June 10, 2016, from an exercise price of \$15.00 to an exercise price of \$10.70. - (2) Based on the closing price of the Company's common stock on June 30, 2022 of \$21.05. - (3) As of July 2019, all options are vested and exercisable. - (4) The restricted stock vests in three equal annual installments beginning on September 10, 2020. - 5) The restricted stock vests in three equal annual installments beginning on July 16, 2021. - (6) The performance stock units will be earned based upon the Company's performance, over a three-year period, measured by cumulative adjusted earnings per share, subject to a TSR modifier.
-The "Performance Period" for the awards is a three-year period commencing July 1, 2020 and ending June 30, 2023. - (7) The restricted stock vests in three equal annual installments beginning on June 30, 2022. - (8) The performance stock units will be earned based upon the Company's performance, over a three-year period, measured by cumulative adjusted earnings per share, subject to a TSR modifier.
-The "Performance Period" for the awards is a three-year period commencing July 1, 2021 and ending June 30, 2024.
+- Based on the closing price of the Company's common stock on June 30, 2023 of \$30.65. - (2) The restricted stock vests in three equal annual installments beginning on July 16, 2021. - (3) The restricted stock vests in three equal annual installments beginning on June 30, 2022. - The performance stock units will be earned based upon the Company's performance, over a three-year period, measured by cumulative adjusted earnings per share, subject to a TSR modifier.
+The "Performance Period" for the awards is a three-year period commencing July 1, 2022 and ending June 30, 2024. - (5) The restricted stock vests in three equal annual installments beginning on June 30, 2023. - The performance stock units will be earned based upon the Company's performance, over a three-year period, measured by cumulative adjusted earnings per share, subject to a TSR modifier.
+The "Performance Period" for the awards is a three-year period commencing July 1, 2023 and ending June 30, 2025.